ageitgey/face_recognition/README.md

 #### `face_recognition` command line tool

-The `face_recognition` command lets you recognize faces in a photograph or folder full  for photographs.
+The `face_recognition` command lets you recognize faces in a photograph or a folder full of photographs.

 First, you need to provide a folder with one picture of each person you already know.
 There should be one image file for each person with the